Bristol Croquet Club and Inter-Club Teams

 - don't be shy - that means you too!

 We want to support and improve the results achieved by our club’s teams in inter-club competitions.

 The Club offsets some of the cost of playing matches.

 Please don't wait to be asked - put yourself forward to the appropriate team managers, who will include you in their plans for team development and matches.

-BCC Charter for Team Managers
+Bristol Croquet Club Charter for Team Managers

 In support of the above ambition, the Committee has drawn up a Charter to provide consistent guidance for all of our Managers and players: